 Categories overlap, so several brands appear more than once where they genuinely excel.
 The reviews above explain the reasoning behind each placement in more depth.

-What Makes A Great Betting App
+What Makes The Best Betting App

 Plenty of brands claim to have the best sports betting app, so it helps to know which details actually move the needle.
 The points below cut through the marketing and focus on what affects your betting in practice.